RaspberryPiFoundation/rpi-auth/README.md

 end
 ```

 This provides access to the `current_user` method in controllers and helpers.
+The dummy app [has an example of this](spec/dummy/app/controllers/application_controller.rb).

 Add the `authenticatable` concern to the host application's User model: